Campaigning for Change – Citizens Advice

 It’s paid monthly (in most cases) and you receive your first payment 6 weeks after you claim.

 This is a long time to wait so you can get something called an Advance Payment to tide you over.
 This is gradually paid back by a reduction in what you get in your monthly payments.
 You have to ask for an Advance Payment – it is not automatic.

-Although Universal Credit has been paid to people in Bath Job Centre for over 2 years, since 25th May 2016 it will be paid to new claimants who are disabled or not well enough to work for the first time.
+Universal Credit has been paid to people in Bath Job Centre since 2014 and since May 2016 it is being paid to new claimants who are disabled or not well enough to work for the first time.
 People claiming the old benefits will also move onto Universal Credit if their circumstances change.

 In the old system of the 6 different benefits, some ill or disabled people got extra money called premiums to help with the costs of being ill long term.
 This extra money does not exist in Universal Credit so many people will be much worse off.
 They tend to be the people who are unlikely to be able to increase their income by working because of their medical conditions.

 We think this is unfair so are monitoring what is going on.
 We are recording the drops in income people have and asking them about how they are managing.
 We are working with other local Citizens Advice offices throughout the country to put our findings together and lobby the Government to try to make sure vulnerable people do not suffer under the new benefit system.

 We have done this before – in 2015 we campaigned with other Citizens Advice local offices about the way Universal Credit is paid and how people are helped with their claims.
 It’s now possible to get it paid fortnightly or separate amounts to 2 people in a couple, and your rent can be paid directly to your landlord for a short time.